vmakarov28/Alpaca-Stock-Trading-Bot/README.md

 # Alpaca Stock Trading Bot

 Alpaca Neural Bot v6.7 is an advanced AI-powered stock trading bot that leverages neural networks to predict market trends and execute trades via the Alpaca API.
-Built with PyTorch for GPU acceleration (optimized for NVIDIA RTX 5080), it incorporates technical indicators (via TA-Lib), sentiment analysis (using Transformers), and risk management features like trailing stops, drawdown limits, and volatility filters.
+Built with PyTorch for GPU acceleration (optimized for NVIDIA RTX 5080), it incorporates technical indicators (via TA-Lib), and risk management features like trailing stops, drawdown limits, and volatility filters.
 The bot supports both backtesting on historical data (from 2015 to the current date) and live paper trading.

 ## Key capabilities